chromaui/learnstorybook.com/content/intro-to-storybook/react/en/deploy.md

 ### Get Chromatic

-Add the package as a dependency.
+Add the package as a development dependency.

 ```bash
 yarn add -D chromatic